rackerlabs/support-how-to/content/rackspace-email/rackspace-email-to-microsoft-exchange-migration.md

 ### Rackspace Email to Microsoft Exchange migration

 Microsoft Exchange includes many robust product features that Rackspace Email does not.
 However, we understand that not every customer needs these features.
 To determine if migrating your users to Microsoft Exchange is necessary for your business, lets compare the two.
+We also now offer Rackspace Email PLUS which does not require users to migrate.

 **Rackspace Email:**
 - Syncs mail folders with local mail clients such as Outlook